-Eileen Taylor Independent NonExecutive Director
+Eileen Taylor Independent Non-Executive Director

 Ms. Taylor has been a director since 2019; She is a seasoned investment banker with 38 years of experience in global leadership roles based in the UK, US and Asia.
 Ms. Taylor has strong working knowledge of Supervisory Review and Evaluation Process, non-financial risk, recovery and resolution planning and corporate governance.
 She has previously served as Chief Executive Officer of Deutsche Bank's UK bank, with significant regulatory interaction.
 Ms Taylor brings experience of managing large, global transformation programmes, as well as significant experience of designing and implementing strategy and running front to back business processes.
 Ms Taylor is an experienced operational, market and credit risk manager through various Risk and CEO roles.
-She is a Non-executive director of NHS East London Foundation Trust.
+She is the Vice Chair of East London NHS Foundation Trust.